uniphil/heroku-buildpack-caddy/README.md

 --------------------------

 The environment variable `CADDY_VERSION` overrides the default caddy version set by this buildpack (currently `2.2.1`).
 See the [releases page over at Caddy's GitHub repo](https://github.com/caddyserver/caddy/releases) for available versions.

+Your app will need to touch `/tmp/app-initialized` when it's ready for traffic, similar to the [nginx buildpack](https://github.com/heroku/heroku-buildpack-nginx/tree/38b77474edc6ac59b463a45e540b0aaec3277b44).
+See that buildpack also for how to define a Procfile with `bin/start-caddy`.